casper-network/docs/source/docs/casper/operators/aws-nodes/2-connecting.md

 ---
-title: Connect and Monitor
+title: Validate and Monitor the Node
 ---

-# Monitoring the Nodes
+# Validating and Monitoring the Node

-## VPN Configuration

-If operators desire a VPN, it is essential to establish one that guarantees the confidentiality and integrity of the information in transit.
-For this purpose, [this guide](./5-open-vpn.md) recommends the creation of an OpenVPN server within the IaC.
+This section describes how to validate the AWS setup and monitor the Casper node created using this infrastructure.

 ## Validating the AWS Instances